Robot dossier

 What is the FX Aegis?

 The FX Aegis is a Quadruped robot made by Faraday Future.
 Quadruped robot from Faraday Future's EAI Robotics division, launched alongside the FF Futurist and FF Master at the NADA Show in Las Vegas on February 5, 2026.
 The FX Aegis features a peak joint torque of 48 Nm, enabling it to traverse obstacles up to approximately 13 inches and navigate slopes up to 40 degrees.
 It is available in both a four-legged quadruped configuration and an optional four-wheeled variant for different terrain requirements.
 The platform is designed around modularity — users can add LiDAR, depth cameras, communication modules, robotic arms, fire extinguishers, and professional security plugins.
 Connectivity includes Wi-Fi and 5G, with support for remote operation in environments with limited network coverage.
 On the software side, the FX Aegis integrates with home, campus, and industrial security systems and supports autonomous patrol and follow-me capabilities.
 Faraday Future positions it for security patrol, industrial inspection, law enforcement support, emergency response, asset inventory, and delivery of small items.
 FCC compliance certification was completed on April 2, 2026, enabling formal commercial sales in the United States.
 More than 20 units were shipped during the first delivery month (March 2026), with the company targeting over 1,000 cumulative shipments by end of 2026.
-Height, weight, battery life, and internal compute specifications have not been officially disclosed.
+Official structured product data lists approximately 15 kg total weight, 120 minutes operating time with battery swapping, 3.7 m/s maximum speed, and approximately 10 kg payload; internal compute specifications have not been officially disclosed.
 It features 3 sensor types, 2 connectivity protocols, and 10 distinct capabilities.

 How much does the FX Aegis cost?